kasyap0420/prompt-engineering-portfolio/projects/resume-jd-matcher/testcases.md

-# Test Cases — Resume & JD Matcher
+﻿# Test Cases â€” Resume & JD Matcher

 Use these samples to test the prompt in ChatGPT/Gemini.